blockprotocol/blockprotocol/rfcs/text/0352-graph-type-system.md

 The `links` keyword will be used to allow Entity Type schemas to define links.
 The value of `links` is an object, whose keys are URIs (that point to Link Types).
 Values of `links` are also objects, which can optionally define extra constraints on the link (for more information see the [Reference-Level explanation](#reference-level-explanation)).

+In JSON Schema `title` and `description` are described as follows: "Both of these keywords can be used to decorate a user interface with information about the data produced by this user interface".
-Some existing JSON Schema keywords have been repurposed with slightly different meaning:
+We repurpose these with slightly different meanings:

-The `description` keyword for Link Types add semantic meaning to a link (which could be encapsulated in a vocabulary specification for the meta schemas).
+The `description` keyword for Link Types adds semantic meaning to a link (which could be encapsulated in a custom vocabulary specification for the meta schemas).

-The `name` keyword acts the same way `title` does in conventional JSON Schemas.
+The `title` keyword refers to the name of the Type it is describing.

 ## Using the Types in the Block Protocol